-9. Optional: To see a list of what was upgraded, click Save Log.
+6. Optional: To see a list of what was upgraded, click Save Log.

-The file is saved in the Downloads folder for your browser with the namedrive_upgrade_log-timestamp.txt.
+The file is saved in the Downloads folder for your browser with the name drive\upgrade\log-timestamp.txt.

-- · Verify that all components appear on the Hardware page. - Verify the new software and firmware versions by checking the Software and Firmware Inventory dialog box (go to Support > Upgrade Center, and then click the link for Software and Firmware Inventory). - If you upgraded controller NVSRAM, any custom settings that you have applied to the existing NVSRAM are lost during the process of activation.
-You need to apply the custom settings to the NVSRAM again after the process of activation is complete.

-Activate controller software and firmware
+- Verify that all components appear on the Hardware page. - Verify the new software and firmware versions by checking the Software and Firmware Inventory dialog box (go to Support > Upgrade Center, and then click the link for Software and Firmware Inventory). - If you upgraded controller NVSRAM, any custom settings that you have applied to the existing NVSRAM are lost during the process of activation.
+You need to apply the custom settings to the NVSRAM again after the process of activation is complete. - = Activate controller software and firmware - :experimental: - :icons: font - :relative path: ./sm-support/ - :imagesdir: /tmp/d20240212-8209-147jszb/source/./sm-support/../media/ convenient time.

-You can choose to activate the upgrade files immediately or wait until a more convenient time.
+You can choose to activate the upgrade files immediately or wait until a more